 - Coupled reactions

 - Cell potential under nonstandard conditions

 Ah, the bliss of knowledge.
 Also, this guy should probably get to the ER immediately.
 This is what happens when you cram, everyone.

 If you want to use these notes to your full advantage, you shouldn't just read them all and consider yourself prepared.
 For chemistry, you need to dig deeper to understand the material fully.
 Here are some tips to keep in mind:

 Tip 1: Start at the Beginning

 If you're studying for chemistry, you should work your way through concepts in the order of when they show up in the curriculum.
 You need to master the basics first, or more advanced problems will look like complete gibberish to you.
-If there are any topics in Big Idea 1 that you don't feel comfortable with, start your studying with those.
+If there are any topics in Unit 1 that you don't feel comfortable with, start your studying with those.
 Everything else in the course builds on the concepts you learned in the first couple of months!

 Tip 2: Always Follow Up With Practice Problems